-Fortunately, the browser offers several high-powered drawing APIs and surfaces.
+The browser does offer several high-powered drawing APIs and surfaces.
 Most notable are the canvas element and scalable vector graphics (SVG).
-Both of these features are now available in almost all desktop and mobile browsers but the APIs required to use them are rather low level and 'low level' typically translates into a lot of tedious and redundant code just to do simple things.
+Both of these features are now available in almost all desktop and mobile browsers, but the APIs required to use them are rather low level and 'low level' typically translates into a lot of tedious and redundant code just to do simple things.

-Since writing tedious and redundant code is not high on the list of things that developers typically enjoy doing, even with the best code editors, there are thankfully several libraries available to help you with all of your browser drawing requirements.
+Since writing tedious and redundant code is not high on the list of things that developers typically enjoy doing, even with the best code editors and the best laptops for programming, there are thankfully several libraries available to help you with all of your browser drawing requirements.

 D3 enables you to build data visualisations of any kind.
 You only need to glance through its examples page to see the world of possibilities.
 Better yet, visit Shirley Wu's interactive visualisation of every line in the musical Hamilton if you really want to have your mind blown.